Barely a week goes by when the Canadian province of Quebec isn’t celebrating some form of sport, art or culture at a fun-packed festival or fair.

 Blue Metropolis International Literary Festival

-Held annually in Montreal since 1999, this ten-day festival is designed to bring people from different cultures together to share in the pleasure of reading and writing.
-At this festival, priority is given to Canadian literature in both of the countries’ official languages.
-Throughout the ten days, there are book and poetry readings, workshops, panel discussions, walking tours, and an award ceremony that recognizes the best up-and-coming literary minds in Canada and globally.
+Held annually in Montreal since 1999, this ten-day festival is designed to bring people from different cultures together to share in the life-enhancing pleasures of reading and writing.
+Said to be one of the world’s first multilingual literary festivals, it features book and poetry readings, workshops, panel discussions, walking tours, and an award ceremony that recognises the best up-and-coming literary minds in Canada and across the globe.

-Head to the top Mont-Royal to experience the intoxicating sounds of the city’s famous Tam Tams, a drum and dance festival held every Sunday from spring through to autumn.
-This grassroots event is said to have begun in the ‘80s when a hand drumming class was looking for a change of scenery.
-By the ‘90s, it was a full-on local tradition attended by young and old alike.
-These days you’ll find hundreds of locals gathered in circle listening to drum beats, dancing, playing instruments, or buying clothing and knick-knacks at the marketplace.
+Experience the intoxicating sounds of Montreal’s famous Tam Tams at this drum and dance festival, held every Sunday from spring through to autumn.
+The grassroots event dates back to the 1980s when a hand-drumming class was looking for a change of scenery.
+By the 1990s, it was a full-on local tradition attended by young and old alike.
+These days, you’ll find hundreds of locals tapping their toes to drum beats, dancing, playing instruments, or buying clothing and knick-knacks at the buzzing marketplace.

 Les Francos de Montréal

-Attracting almost a million visitors during the event, making it the largest French music festival in the world.
-A staple of Montreal’s festival calendar for over three decades, the event attracts a stellar line-up of bands and solo acts including the likes of Camille, Polo & Pan, and Galaxie headlining some of the biggest shows.
-With 180 free outdoor concerts in the centre of the city you can let loose and enjoy the diversity of Francophone music—as they say in Montreal, “C’est à Montréal qu’on vit sa folie!” (“It’s in Montreal that we live our madness!”)
+Attracting almost a million visitors each year, this is the largest French music festival in the world.
+A staple of Montreal’s festival calendar for over three decades, the event attracts a stellar line-up of bands and solo acts including the likes of Camille, Polo & Pan, and Galaxie.
+With hundreds of free outdoor concerts taking place in the city centre, revellers can let loose and enjoy the diversity of Francophone music.
+As they say in Montreal, “C’est à Montréal qu’on vit sa folie!” (“It’s in Montreal that we live our madness!”)

 Montreal International Jazz Festival